VintageCake/HTB-CTF/forensics-automation/README.md

 ```

 Since we're just hunting Base64 at this point... the created DefaultUsr string decodes from base64 into "$part1='HTB{y0u_c4n_'", which is the first part of the flag.
 The remainder can likely be found in the additional DNS queries where data exfiltration appear to be taking place in the hostnames.

+## Obtaining the second part of the flag

 Reading the Encrypt-String function, it also appears that the output of it is converting from what is likely to be Base64 into hex, so let's convert this back and put the newly gathered base64 strings into the decryptor function.
 From there, it is just a matter of putting all the hexes into powershell (manually, eugh) and then converting, then decrypting.